yeeydu/quotes/readme.txt

 The Quotes Plugin is a WordPress plugin that allows users to select a quotes source from either an API or a List.

+== Installation ==

+1. Download the Quotes Plugin files.
+2. Upload the plugin directory to the `wp-content/plugins/` directory of your WordPress installation.
+3. Activate the Quotes Plugin through the 'Plugins' menu in the WordPress admin panel.

 == Frequently Asked Questions ==